vincent-noel/plsa/README.md

 ##Installation
 To compile the shared library:

-	make all
+	make

-To compile and install it in your /usr/lib and /usr/include
+Or, to compile and install it in your /usr/lib and /usr/include

 	sudo make install